smith-tinkerlab/repytah/README.md

 ## Documentation

-See (link to website) for a complete reference manual and introductory tutorials.
+See [website](https://repytah.readthedocs.io/en/latest/index.html) for a complete reference manual and introductory tutorials.

-This [example](link to example vignette) tutorial will show you a usage of the package from start to finish.
+This [example](https://repytah.readthedocs.io/en/latest/example_vignette.html) tutorial will show you a usage of the package from start to finish.

 ## Statement of Need